paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

   1. Takes a `MultiDisputeStatementSet` and filters it down to a `MultiDisputeStatementSet` that satisfies all the criteria of `provide_multi_dispute_data`.
 That is, eliminating ancient votes, votes which overwhelm the maximum amount of spam slots, and duplicates.
+    This can be used by block authors to create the final submission in a block which is guaranteed to pass the `provide_multi_dispute_data` checks.

 * `provide_multi_dispute_data(MultiDisputeStatementSet) -> Vec<(SessionIndex, Hash)>`:
   1. Pass on each dispute statement set to `provide_dispute_data`, propagating failure.